nnkhoa/LitReview/NilsReimers2019-SentenceBERT.md

 * With supervised dataset, the model proved to be better with certain configuration and certain dataset.

-* Computational efficiency: with smart batching, SBERT was 55% faster than Universal Setence Encoder.
+* Computational efficiency: with smart batching, SBERT was 55% faster than Universal Sentence Encoder.
 On CPU, smart batching has 89% improvement in speed, while on GPU, 48%